-I wanted to share with you a bit about our process designing the Tahcabo Heritage Trail.
+I wanted to share with you a bit more about the PACOY project and our process designing the Tahcabo Heritage Trail.
 First of all, we found an amazing volunteer (MK Smaby) with professional design experience to help us with the project.
 Our number one priority was to design the signs and brochures for the heritage trail in close consultation with community members.
 For this reason, while a non-community member took the lead in project art and layout, we asked for community participation in several ways.
 We held a series of meetings with the Tahcabo Heritage Committee throughout the process to plan for, design, and implement the heritage trail.
 Early on in the process we conducted a series of interviews with community members that included general and specific discussion of tourism and the heritage trail design.
 We also convened a community-wide meeting to present the results of interviews and the trail plans.
 Finally, we had many visitors test out the heritage trail prior to implementation.

 We got feedback from the community about the overall idea of the heritage trail, tourism in Tahcabo, and design features through a series of interviews conducted with 20 town residents.
 From these interviews we found there to be widespread enthusiasm for the project.
 Because we learned that there was interest in attracting more foreign tourists to the town, we opted to include an English version of the heritage trail text.
 In addition, we learned what elements of community life and heritage town residents find most important.
 As part of one activity in interviews, we asked people to choose among photographs of Tahcabo to select what they think are the most important locations for the heritage trail.
 We even collected information about favorite colors to incorporate into the design.